-This gluten-free banana bread cooks to be moist and packed full of that rich banana flavor.
-It has everything that you’re looking for in a loaf of good banana bread.
+This gluten-free banana bread cooks to be moist and packed full of that rich banana flavor we all know and love.

 You will be glad to see that this recipe is quite easy to prepare quickly.
 It’s perfect if you just want a delicious snack sooner rather than later.

-You can eat this bread for breakfast, dessert or even as a snack.
-You can eat it as is or you can toast it and have a little bit of butter spread over the top.
-Both are excellent and taste delicious.
+You can eat the bread as is, or you can toast it and have it with a little bit of butter.
+Both options are excellent and taste delicious.

 If you want to take this banana bread to the next level, then caramelize some sliced bananas in a fry-pan with butter.
 Slice the banana bread and add the caramelized bananas on top of each piece.
 Drizzle some maple syrup or honey over the top to complete the dish.

-The full recipe to this delicious gluten-free banana bread can be found right below.
+The full recipe for this delicious gluten-free banana bread can be found right below.
 If you need any help, then be sure to check out the cooking tips below the recipe.

 Gluten-Free Banana Bread Recipe